nanvel/blog/2020/07/ruby.md

 def a_method(s:, len: 10) end
 ```

-Methods can be represented as an instances of the Method class:
+Methods can be represented as instances of the Method class:

 ```ruby
 m = 0.method(:succ)